Bureau of Economic Analysis, Commerce.

-This final rule amends regulations of the Bureau of Economic Analysis, Department of Commerce (BEA) to change the reporting requirements for the BE-11, Annual Survey of U.S. Direct Investment Abroad.
-The BE-11 survey is conducted annually and is a sample survey that obtains financial and operating data covering the overall operations of U.S. parent companies and their foreign affiliates.
-BEA is making changes in the reporting criteria that will raise the thresholds for reporting on the survey.
+This proposed rule amends regulations of the Bureau of Economic Analysis, Department of Commerce (BEA) to amend the reporting requirements for the BE-11, Annual Survey of U.S. Direct Investment Abroad.
+The BE-11 survey is conducted annually and is a sample survey that obtains financial and operating data covering U.S. parent companies and their foreign affiliates.
+BEA proposes changes in the reporting criteria that will raise the thresholds for reporting.

 The BE-11 survey is a mandatory survey and is conducted annually by BEA under the International Investment and Trade in Services Survey Act (22 U.S.C.
 3101-3108), hereinafter, “the Act.”
 BEA will send the survey to potential respondents in March of each year; responses will be due by May 31.